huggingface/pytorch-image-models/README.md

 * ❗Updates after Oct 10, 2022 are available in 0.8.x pre-releases (`pip install --pre timm`) or cloning main❗
 * Stable releases are 0.6.x and available by normal pip install or clone from [0.6.x](https://github.com/rwightman/pytorch-image-models/tree/0.6.x) branch.

+### April 27, 2023
+* 97% of `timm` models uploaded to HF Hub and almost all updated to support multi-weight pretrained configs
+* Minor cleanup and refactoring of another batch of models as multi-weight added.
+More fused_attn (F.sdpa) and features_only support, and torchscript fixes.

 ### April 21, 2023
 * Gradient accumulation support added to train script and tested (`--grad-accum-steps`), thanks [Taeksang Kim](https://github.com/voidbag)
 * More weights on HF Hub (cspnet, cait, volo, xcit, tresnet, hardcorenas, densenet, dpn, vovnet, xception_aligned)